inet256/inet256/README.md

 ## Features
 - Stable addresses derived from public keys
 - Secure communication to other nodes in the network
-- Best effort delivery like IP or UDP.
-At most once delivery, unlike IP and UDP.
+- Best-effort delivery like IP or UDP.
+At-most-once delivery, unlike IP and UDP.
 - Messages are never corrupted.
 If it gets there, it's correct.
 - Easy to add/remove/change routing algorithms.
 - Addresses are plentiful.
 Spawn a new node for each process.
 Every process gets its own address, no need for ports.
-- IPv6/IPv4 can run above or below INET256.
+- IPv6 Portal for IPv6 over INET256.
+Exposed as a TUN device.
 - Autopeering and transport address discovery help make peering easy.

 ## Network Routing Protocols